-During the 2017 Program Year, the CDBG Program implemented a revised Monitoring Plan.
+During the 2018 Program Year, the CDBG Program implemented a revised Monitoring Plan.
 The revised monitoring plan, a CDBG Risk Analysis Tool was developed to enhance the current analysis procedures, which allows staff to conduct more general considerations of overall projects, and additional considerations for scoring grantees.
 This revision enables the Department to determine whether desktop monitoring or on-site monitoring is appropriate.
-The CDBG Project Status Report was updated to include additional review for national objectives and activity eligibility, project progress and performance, and drawdown review.
-This ensured that additional desktop and on-site monitoring will be conducted in a timely fashion.
+DED continues using the CDBG Project Status Report to assist with completing components of the Desktop Monitoring.
 Additional financial reviews related to CDBG projects were conducted for review of grantee's drawdowns.
 This further ensures that the comprehensive database record tracks drawdown review documentation for CDBG grant's activity expenditures.